 There are now 10 million homes and businesses across Australia ready to connect to the nbn access network, with approximately 90% of the Noosa Shire now able to access a NBN connection - via the different technologies – fixed line, fixed wireless and satellite.

 If you're not sure if you are able to connect, or to find out when the NBN rolls out in your area, check the NBN rollout map.

-Importantly, users must always contact thier retailer in the first instance for anything related to their in-home or in-office experience.
-More information is below.
+Importantly, users must always contact their retailer in the first instance for anything related to their in-home or in-office experience.
+More tips on connecting to the NBN is below.

 Below are some tips for moving to the NBN:

 - NBN Co does not provide services directly to the public, but acts as a wholesaler to other Internet Service Providers (ISPs).

 - NBN Co will let you know by direct mail when your region is ‘ready for service’.
 Once NBN has announced your area is ready for service you will generally have 18 months to move your landline phone and internet services to the new NBN network, although some service providers might have shorter timeframes.

 - Any services you do not cancel or move to the NBN within the specified timeframe will be disconnected (To find out when you will be disconnected, contact your current provider).

 - If you do not want to move to the NBN, consider asking your preferred service provider about other options such as mobile phone or mobile broadband that are available to you.

 - Some homes and businesses get their internet and phone services from companies that use networks that compete with the NBN For eg, Our Community Broadband).
 If you’re with one of these companies you don’t have to move to the NBN and your services won’t be disconnected.
 Check with your provider if you need to move.